 Mitigation Measure / Condition Timing / Implementation Enforcement / Monitoring Verification (Date & Initials) Using only certified weed-free erosion control materials, mulch, and seed, Limiting any import or export of fill material to material that is known to be weed free, and Requiring the construction contractor to thoroughly wash all equipment at a commercial wash facility prior to entering the County.
 If the equipment has most recently been used within the County, cleaning is not required.
-Mitigation Measure BIO-3 To avoid impacts to nesting birds, and/or raptors, protected under California Fish and Game Code Section 3503 and Section 3503.5, including their nests and eggs, one of the following shall be implemented: Vegetation removal and ground-disturbance activities shall occur Monitoring (Date & Initials) between September 1st and January 31st when birds are not nesting; or If vegetation removal and ground disturbance activities occur during the nesting season, a pre-construction nesting survey shall be conducted by a qualified biologist to identify active nests in and adjacent to the project area.
-Surveys shall begin prior to sunrise and continue until vegetation and acaste here the project between a survey shall be active here the project area. nests have been thoroughly observed.
+Mitigation Measure BIO-3 To avoid impacts to nesting birds, and/or raptors, protected under California Fish and Game Code Section 3503 and Section 3503.5, including their nests and eggs, one of the following shall be implemented: • Vegetation removal and ground-disturbance activities shall occur between September 1st and January 31st when birds are not nesting; or • If vegetation removal and ground disturbance activities occur during the nesting season, a pre-construction nesting survey shall be conducted by a qualified biologist to identify active nests in and adjacent to the project area.
+Surveys shall begin prior to sunrise and continue until vegetation and nests have been thoroughly observed.
 The survey shall take into account acoustic impacts and line-of-sight project disturbances to determine a sufficient survey radius to maximize observations of nesting birds.
 A nesting bird survey report should be prepared and, at a minimum, the report should include a description of the area surveyed, date and time of the survey, ambient conditions, bird species observed, a description of any active nests observed, any evidence of breeding behaviors (e.g., courtship, carrying nest materials or food, etc.), and a description of any outstanding conditions that may have impacted the survey results (e.g., weather conditions, excess noise, presence of predators).
-Prior to Construction LSCSD If an active nest is located during pre-construction surveys, a non- disturbance buffer should be established around the nest by a qualified biologist in consultation with CDFW and United States Fish and Wildlife Service to comply with Fish and Game Code Sections 3503 and 3503.5 and the Migratory Bird Treaty Act.
+If an active nest is located during pre-construction surveys, a non-disturbance buffer should be established around the nest by a qualified biologist in consultation with CDFW and United States Fish and Wildlife Service to comply with Fish and Game Code Sections 3503 and 3503.5 and the Migratory Bird Treaty Act.
 Compliance measures may include, but are not limited to, exclusion buffers, sound-attenuation measures, seasonal work closures based on the known biology and life history of the species identified during the survey, as well as ongoing monitoring by biologists.
 Nesting bird surveys should be conducted no more than seven days prior to the initiation of construction.
-If construction activities are delayed or suspended for more than seven days after the pre-construction nesting bird survey, the site should be resurveyed.
-CULTURAL RESOURCES Mitigation Measure CR-1 If cultural resources, such as chipped or ground stone, or bone are inadvertently discovered during ground-disturbance activities, work shall be stopped within 50 feet of the discovery, as required by the California Environmental Quality Act (CEQA; January 1999 Revised Guidelines, Title 14 California Code of Regulations [CCR] Section 15064.5 [f]).
+If constructi Prior to Construction LSCSD CULTURAL RESOURCES Mitigation Measure CR-1 If cultural resources, such as chipped or ground stone, or bone are inadvertently discovered during ground-disturbance activities, work shall be stopped within 50 feet of the discovery, as required by the California Environmental Quality Act (CEQA; January 1999 Revised Guidelines, Title 14 California Code of Regulations [CCR] Section 15064.5 [f]).
 Work near the archaeological finds shall not resume until a professional archaeologist, who meets the Secretary of the During Construction Contractor / LSCSD